Kusnierewicz/Mastermind-game/README.md

 My implementation of Mastermind - a code-breaking game for two players.
 Please see <a href="http://en.wikipedia.org/wiki/Mastermind_(board_game)">Wikipedia article</a> for extendet info.

-## Installation - NOT TESTED!!
+## Installation

-Add this line to your application's Gemfile:

-    gem 'mastermind'
+Save Mastermind folder in your chosen location

-And then execute:
+And then inside of it execute:

     $ bundle

-Or install it yourself as:

-    $ gem install mastermind

 ## Usage